Philipp Amthor: Political positions

-Ahead of the Christian Democrats' leadership election in 2018, Amthor publicly endorsed Jens Spahn to succeed Angela Merkel as the party's chair.
+Ahead of the Christian Democrats' leadership election in 2018, Amthor publicly endorsed Jens Spahn to succeed Merkel as the party's chair.
 He later endorsed Friedrich Merz as Annegret Kramp-Karrenbauer's successor at the party's 2021 leadership election.

 Amthor is considered part of the conservative wing of the CDU, having come out against gender mainstreaming, abortion and the legalisation of same-sex marriage.